-- Only carry out these tasks if you are authorized.
+- Only carry out these tasks if you are authorized. - ⇒ "Changing the parameters of protection E and S" on page 153

 Depending on the type of data, you are offered different selection options when making entries.

 In order to change data, the coordinate of the parameter must be selected.